Ministry of Education (Oman)

-The Ministry of Education (MOE), formerly known as Ministry of Education and Youth, is the governmental body in the Sultanate of Oman responsible for the educational system preceding university education (which is supervised by the Ministry of Higher Education).
-The Minister of Education in 2024 was Madeeha bint Ahmed bin Nassir al Shibaniyah.
+The Ministry of Education (MOE), formerly known as Ministry of Education and Youth, is the governmental body in the Sultanate of Oman responsible for the educational system in the country.

+The current Minister of Education is Madeeha bint Ahmed bin Nassir al Shibaniyah.

 Notable people

-Nadhira Al Harthy the 2nd person and first woman from Oman to climb Mount Everest works for the ministry.
+Nadhira Al Harthy the 2nd person and first woman from Oman to climb Mount Everest worked for the ministry.